CALL FOR CONSULTANTS: MULTI-SECTORAL NEEDS ASSESSMENT IN BORNO STATE, NIGERIA

 In particular, the Boko Haram conflict has resulted in the death of over 20,000 persons according to the UN.
 Local officials in Borno State estimate the number of deaths to be much higher in a conflict that has displaced about 3 million persons across northeast Nigeria.

-Social Action plans to implement critical humanitarian intervention activities in Borno State.
+Alone plans to implement critical humanitarian intervention activities in Borno State.
 We are, therefore, seeking to engage the services of qualified consultants to carry out Needs Assesment to identify most vulnerable individuals and gaps in other humanitarian initiatives to target our interventions better.

 - Description of Needs Assessment

 The Needs Assessment will target internally displaced persons (IDPs) living within host communities as well as those in informal and formal IDP camps in selected local government areas in Borno State.
-Research already conducted by Social Action and partners established that about 80% of an estimated 1.3 million internally displaced persons in Borno State live in host communities and informal camps.
+Research already conducted by Alone and partners established that about 80% of an estimated 1.3 million internally displaced persons in Borno State live in host communities and informal camps.
 While government and INGOs give more attention to displaced persons in both formal and informal camps respectively, there is limited support to those in host communities.

 - Livelihood and Early Recovery: Specifically, the Needs Assessment will determine the best mode for supporting economic recovery and sustainable livelihoods of the displaced persons using either cash transfers or vouchers.

 - Access to Energy: The Needs Assessment will identify the best options for improving IDPs access to more ecologically sustainable energy for cooking.